2mol/juricho.me/content/breakcore.md

 ## showcase

-Now that you have been appropriately warned, here is a top selection of tracks that give me pure joy:
+Now that you have been appropriately warned, here is a top selection of tracks that give me pure joy.
+Consider this my version of a mixtape:

 - [Aaron Spectre - Look Out Fi Liar](https://youtu.be/NE6Q6tivtXs)
 - [Acrnym - Knife](https://www.youtube.com/watch?v=8IEUzEpaQtQ)